-The allocation application must always be submitted in good time before the start of a trading period.
+The application for a free allocation must always be submitted in good time before the start of a trading period.

 What exactly is the problem?

-Based on the application for free allocation, the EU decides on the allocation for several years.
-The first allocation period in the 4th trading period is five years.
-Consequently, the next application will cover the years 2026-2030.
+Based on the allocation request, the EU decides on the allocation for several years.
+The upcoming allocation application for the second allocation period of the fourth trading period covers the years 2026-2030.

-For this reason, a carefully prepared application for free allocation, which uses all possibilities for securing the maximum quantity of free allowances, is essential.
-If you do not do this, you will lose cash and you will have to buy missing allowances at high prices on the market.
+For this reason, a carefully prepared allocation application that exhausts all possibilities to secure the maximum amount of free allowances is essential.
+If you do not do this, you will lose money unnecessarily and have to buy missing allowances on the market at high prices.

-The complexity of an application for free allocation as well as its opportunities and risks lie in several adjustments which significantly determine the allocation amount.
-These are in particular:
+The complexity of an allocation application as well as its opportunities and risks lie in a number of adjusting screws that significantly influence the amount of the allocation.
+These are in particular

-- The carbon leakage test, selection of the NACE code
+- the carbon leakage check (choice of the correct NACE code)

-If you, as the responsible operator, do not have a specialised and experienced employee who can deal with the work related to the application for 15-30 days, you should look for external help in time.
+Unless you, as the responsible operator, have a specialised and experienced staff member who can dedicate 15-30 days to the work around the allocation application when the time comes, you should look for external help in time.